-In the EEA there is a consolidated system for the authorization of medical devices as provided for in Directive 93/68/EEC.
-The European Union requires that manufacturers of medical devices obtain the right to affix the CE mark to their products, which shows that the device has a Declaration of Conformity, before selling them in European Union member countries.
+In the 25 member states of the European Union there is a consolidated system for the authorization of medical devices.
+The European Union requires that manufacturers of medical devices obtain the right to affix the CE mark to their products, which shows that the device has a Certificat de Conformité, before selling them in European Union member countries.
 The CE mark is an international symbol of adherence to quality assurance standards and compliance with applicable European medical device directives.
 In order to obtain the right to affix the CE mark to products, a manufacturer must obtain certification that its processes meet certain European quality standards, which vary according to the nature of the device.
 Compliance with the Medical Device Directive, as certified by a recognized European Notified Body, permits the manufacturer to affix the CE mark on its products and commercially distribute those products throughout the European Union without further conformance tests being required in other member states.